Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-Thus we end with $\Vmin\downarrow_L$ being $7^4,5^2,3^6$, and Lemma \ref{lem:sl27restriction} implies that $H$ has at least two $7$s and four $3$s on $\Vmin$.
-The remaining composition factors have dimension $3$, $5$, $7$, $8$, $12$ or $15$: using the traces of semisimple elements, we find exactly four conspicuous sets of composition factors for $\Vmin\downarrow_H$ with the correct restriction to $L$, and for each of these the eigenvalues of an element of order $24$ determine its conjugacy class, and this lies inside $F_4$, hence a blueprint by Lemma \ref{lem:f4blueprintisblueprint}.
-Thus $H$ is a blueprint for $\Vmin$, as needed. \end{pf}
+Thus we end with $M(E_7)\downarrow_L$ being $7^4,5^2,3^6$, and Lemma \ref{lem:sl27restriction} implies that $H$ has at least two $7$s and four $3$s on $M(E_7)$.
+The remaining composition factors have dimension $3$, $5$, $7$, $8$, $12$ or $15$: using the traces of semisimple elements, we find exactly four conspicuous sets of composition factors for $M(E_7)\downarrow_H$ with the correct restriction to $L$, and for each of these the eigenvalues of an element of order $24$ on $M(E_7)$ determine its conjugacy class, and this lies inside $F_4$, hence the element is a blueprint for $M(E_7)$ by Lemma \ref{lem:f4blueprintisblueprint}.
+Thus $H$ is a blueprint for $M(E_7)$, as needed. \end{proof}